 While this can be frustrating for a successor, it can be downright maddening for employees who may feel pulled between two poles.
 This confusion could ultimately lead to decreases in employee responsiveness, productivity, and overall work quality.

 In our work helping family businesses transition, we’ve found that the best time to solve this problem is long before the transition ever begins.

+Have you talked through a plan for your eventual departure?
 As part of their preparation, outgoing owners must hammer out with their successors a well-defined plan and timeline for their departure.
 A comprehensive plan will remove ambiguity and lay out the precise conditions under which the outgoing owner could step out and the successor can step into the fullness of his or her new responsibility.

 Best of all, such a plan will prevent the successor from being put in the impossibly awkward position of having to try and eject an outgoing owner from their own company.